llms.txt

 Internationalization

-Configure language localization and timezone behavior for your Kener status page.
+Configure language localization, timezone behavior, and date/time formats for your Kener status page.

 1. Localization (translated UI text)